Bible Chapter Summary

 2 Chronicles 18:21-22

 “And he said, I will go out, and be a lying spirit in the mouth of all his prophets.
-And the LORD said, Thou shalt entice him, and thou shalt also prevail: go out, and do even so.”
+And the LORD said, Thou shalt entice him, and thou shalt also prevail: go out, and do even so.
+Now therefore, behold, the LORD hath put a lying spirit in the mouth of these thy prophets, and the LORD hath spoken evil against thee.”

 2 Chronicles 18:33-34

-“And a certain man drew a bow at a venture, and smote the king of Israel between the joints of the harness: therefore he said to his chariot man, Turn thine hand, that thou mayest carry me out of the host; for I am wounded.”
+“And a certain man drew a bow at a venture, and smote the king of Israel between the joints of the harness: therefore he said to his chariot man, Turn thine hand, that thou mayest carry me out of the host; for I am wounded.
+And the battle increased that day: howbeit the king of Israel stayed himself up in his chariot against the Syrians until the even: and about the time of the sun going down he died.”

 Read 2 Chronicles 18 in full